|Crowns are an ideal restoration for teeth, which have been broken, or have been weakened by decay

 Dr. Wagner will prepare the tooth to the ideal shape for the crown.
 This will involve removing most of

-as the thickness of the crown to be fitted.
-Once the tooth is shaped, Dr. Wagner will take an impression
+same as the thickness of the crown to be fitted.
+Once the tooth is shaped, Dr. Wagner will take an

-of the prepared tooth.
-The impressions will be given to the technician, along with any other information
+impression of the prepared tooth.
+The impressions will be given to the technician, along with any

 Will the crown be noticeable?